 NINA FREEDMAN, FOUNDER AND PRINCIPAL

 Nina Freedman is an avid conceptualist.
-Her work spans architectural design, art, teaching, writing, storytelling and furniture design.
+Her work spans architectural design, landscape art, teaching, furniture design, writing and storytelling.
 Compassionate and visionary, she has co-created globally recognized, award-winning architecture for 30 years.
 In addition to her practice, Nina teaches at Cornell University, Pratt Institute, Stanford University, and has been an invited Design Master Professor in China.
 She is an invited critic at universities and for competitions.

 DREAMLAND is a conscious spatial design laboratory that specializes in the impact of emotional space and how it shifts collective thinking.
 Prior to founding DREAMLAND, Nina was the secret wing under numerous world-renowned architects.
 As the long term Director of Projects for Shigeru Ban Architects America (SBAA), she liaised with the Tokyo and Paris offices and was responsible for executing the vision for all projects from concept through construction, as well as the direction and development of office policy, management, staffing and marketing.
 At SBAA, Nina led the award winning projects of the New Aspen Art Museum, Metal Shutter Houses and Camper Shoe Store, as well as the invited competitions for the National Library of Israel, Google HQ and the University of Chicago Business School in Hong Kong.
 Prior to joining SBAA, Nina was an Associate at H3 (formerly Hardy Holzman Pfeiffer Associates) where she directed public and institutional projects including the GSA Federal Courthouse in Jackson, Mississippi as well as the Restoration of Central Synagogue, Radio City Music Hall and the Packer Collegiate Institute Middle School.